Practice Areas

 Property transactions and the structuring of real-estate and financial holdings.

-Our real-estate work spans residential and commercial transactions, due diligence on acquisitions, lease arrangements, and the legal architecture that sits behind cross-border property portfolios — from Liechtenstein foundations and Austrian GmbHs to Swiss holding companies.
+Our real-estate work spans residential and commercial transactions, due diligence on acquisitions, lease arrangements, and the legal architecture that sits behind cross-border property portfolios — from Liechtenstein foundations and Austrian GmbHs to Swiss Holding companies.
 For private clients with assets spread across jurisdictions, we structure ownership for succession, tax residence, and the long view.
 Asset protection is not an off-the-shelf product; each structure is built to the client’s actual position and the regulatory realities of each relevant state.

 Dispute Resolution

-European & Cross-Border
+International & Cross-Border

 Modern Sectors